kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 the Pod name, which is returned by the `hostname` command.
 Then it saves the ordinal (with a numeric offset to avoid reserved values) into a file called `server-id.cnf` in the MySQL `conf.d` directory.
-This translates the unique, stable identity provided by the Stateful Set controller into the domain of MySQL server IDs, which require the same properties.
+This translates the unique, stable identity provided by the StatefulSet controller into the domain of MySQL server IDs, which require the same properties.

-The script in the `init-mysql` container also applies either `master.cnf` or `slave.cnf` from the Config Map by copying the contents into `conf.d`.
+The script in the `init-mysql` container also applies either `master.cnf` or `slave.cnf` from the ConfigMap by copying the contents into `conf.d`.
 Since the example topology consists of a single master and any number of slaves, the script simply assigns ordinal `0` to be the master, and everyone else to be slaves.